Soups are one of the best ways to eat healthy and delicious! Here are our best easy soup recipes that the whole family will love.

 - Soups are cozy and comforting.
 No explanation needed here: there’s nothing more hygge (read: extremely cozy) than a steaming bowl of soup.
 Just add a fuzzy blanket and a candle.

 Over the years we’ve made hundreds of healthy soup recipes.
 Here’s a collection of few of the best soup recipes that stand out here on A Couple Cooks.
 And, they’re healthy and easy soup recipes too!
+And perfect with a side of Best Homemade Cornbread or our Flaky Buttermilk Biscuits.

 This Moroccan spiced cauliflower soup is show stopping and vibrant, full of delicious vegetables and cozy spices!
 Think cumin, coriander, ginger, turmeric and cinnamon: a big bowl is positively restorative!
 Here the cauliflower is roasted until lightly charred, then pureed with those Moroccan spices into a silky puree.
 For the garnish: a bit of the roasted cauliflower, green onion and a drizzle of olive oil.
 This vegan soup is pretty simple to put together, full of nutrients, and gluten-free.